 If you have a heart to help people and enjoy the idea of cleaning teeth, taking x-rays, and providing care throughout dental procedures, this may be a great career avenue for you.
 However, it is vital that you choose the RIGHT dental school to attend.

 There are many dental schools out there to choose from, which means you will need to do your research to find out which school is best for you and your needs.
 Remember, if you limit your choices, you may miss out on important opportunities to gain additional skills and training.

 Florida Career College offers students the opportunity to train to become a dental assistant.
 Our program staff want to help you make the right choice when it comes to a qualified vocational training program.
-Below, we will provide you with some tips to help you pick the right dental school.
+Below, we will provide you with some tips to help you pick the right dental assistant school.

 RESEARCH WHAT IS REQUIRED TO BECOME A DENTAL ASSISTANT

 While an advanced degree is not required to become a dental assistant, there are requirements that you must meet.
 It is important for you to take some time and research what your state’s dental assistant requirements are.
 You will find that some states share the same requirements, and some have varying requirements.

 REVIEW THE DIFFERENT PROGRAMS: ONLINE VS. HANDS-ON LEARNING